SiobhanP1/community-garden/README.md

 #### Contact Us

-1. The user opens the home page and notices the Contact Us button in the navigation bar.
+1. Open the home page.
+The user notices the Contact Us button in the navigation bar.
-2. The user clicks on the Contact Us button.
-They are directed to the Contact page.
+2. Click on the Contact Us button.
+The user is directed to the Contact page.
-2. The user notices the subscribe form.
+2. Read the subscribe section heading.
+The user notices the subscribe form.
-3. The user enters their first name and clicks subscribe.
-A message pops up asking them to enter their last name.
+3. Enter your first name and click subscribe.
+A message appears asking the user to enter their last name.
-4. The user enters their last name and clicks subscribe.
-A message pops up asking them to enter their email address.
+4. Enter your last name and click subscribe.
+A message appears asking the user to enter their email address.
-5. The user enters their email address and clicks subscribe.
-They are directed to the Confirmation page.
+5. Enter your email address and click subscribe.
+The user is directed to the Confirmation page.

 ![Hero image on home page](docs/new-home-pg.png)
 ![Subscribe form on Contact page](docs/new-contact-pg.png)